Saudi Arabia hires JPMorgan, Standard Chartered for $2.5 bln sukuk

-The deal would be the kingdom's first international debt transaction since attacks on its oil facilities last month that initially halved Saudi crude production.

-The strikes led to a rating downgrade by Fitch, which cited increased geopolitical risks and the possibility of further attacks.
+The strikes, that initially halved Saudi crude production, led to a rating downgrade by Fitch, which cited increased geopolitical risks and the possibility of further attacks.

-Saudi Arabia has borrowed extensively over the past few years to offset the impact of lower oil prices on state revenues.
+Saudi Arabia has borrowed extensively over the past few years to offset the impact of lower oil prices on state revenue.

 This year it raised 3 billion euros ($3.3 billion) in its first bond sale in that currency and $7.5 billion in conventional bonds in January.